heiligbasil/Android_Congress/README.md

 2. In your list Activity, build an `onClickListener` that will retrieve the `Tag` from the view and attach it to an `Intent` which launches your new activity.
 3. Test your `Intent`.

-### Part 5 - Build a MVVM structure for your details activity

-1. Repeat steps 2 - 6 of part 4 for your new activity.

 ## Submit

-Submit your project to your PM by sending them a link to your repository on GitHub via Slack DM (Direct Message).
+Submit your project by creating a pull request on this project, your PM will review it and respond to you.

+### Challenge - Build a MVVM structure for your details activity

+1. Repeat steps 2 - 6 of part 3 for your new activity.